katieburrito/JS-and-Other-Notes/11-arrays.md

 - Be careful not to overuse chaining.
 For really large arrays, to continually produce and cycle through new arrays in the chain can create performance issues.
 For large arrays, try to compress into as few methods as possible.
 - Bad practice in js to chain methods that mutate the original array (ex: splice, reverse).

+## 5/26/23

+#### Find Method
+- use find method to retrieve one element of an array based on a condition
+- find method accepts a condition and callback function as inputs, then loops over array with the inputs
+- find method only returns the first element in the array that meets the condition, not a new array